Quantum-Enhanced Convergence of Physics-Informed Neural Networks: Methodology

-{\itshape Training \& evaluation}--- The training process of both, cPINNs and qPINNs, with the same number of trainable parameters, is exemplarily visualized in Fig.~\ref{fig:training_example}.
+The training process of both, cPINNs and state-vector simulated qPINNs, with the same number of trainable parameters, is exemplarily visualized in Fig.~\ref{fig:training_example}.
 Due to the adaptive weight balancing, the loss is no suitable performance measure for the approximation anymore.
-For this reason, the mean squared error (MSE, calculated every $100$ epochs) between exact solution obtained by numerical simulation and the PINN approximation is used representatively.
+For this reason, the mean squared error (MSE, calculated every $100$ epochs) between the exact solution obtained by numerical simulation and the PINN approximation is used representatively.
+The MSE is calculated on a validation dataset of the same size as the training dataset.
 Although both networks reach a similar total MSE, the qPINN needs roughly 10 times fewer training epochs.
-For some approximation accuracies ($\mathrm{MSE} \sim 10^{-4}$), the qPINN is close to 100 times faster.
+For some approximation accuracies ($\mathrm{MSE} \sim 10^{-4}$), the qPINN is close to 100 times faster in terms of training epochs.
 Consequently, when training for a fixed number of epochs, the qPINN approximation is more accurate, in the presented instance around 50 times.
 However, eventually a similar MSE is reached, which is denoted as the ``general accuracy limit''.
-To investigate the cause of the improvement in training, we systematically explore all possible combinations of the boundary conditions and PDEs described above.
-The number of training points for both, boundary loss and PDE loss, is also varied for each combination taking values of 256, 512 or 1024.
-Due to the inherent variability arising from the random sampling of collocation points and trainable parameters, each PINN's performance is characterized by the median outcome across 10 independent training runs.
+To compare qPINNs and cPINNs, the ratio of epochs $r_{eps}$ to reach a certain MSE and the ratio of the reached MSEs $r_{mse}$ after training for a fixed number of epochs is calculated, as illustrated in Fig.~\ref{fig:training_example}: